josephofiowa/ds-blogging/readme.md

 Your blog should follow [agile development](https://pbs.twimg.com/media/B82SXypCAAAnPn5.png) principles.
 If you don't believe me, checkout a DSI1 student's first toe-dipping: [Cody Laminack](https://www.codylaminack.com/visualizations/).
 Please also checkout one of my [favorite blog posts of all time](http://blog.patchus.co.uk/2015/02/nyc-farewell.html) from Josh Patchus, Lead Data Scientist at Cava Grill.

 There are many avenues you can take.
-Let's discuss two.
+Let's discuss three.

 I would recommend starting with a service that does everything for you except the content: [Medium](https://medium.com).
 Medium is the go-to tech blog generation service.
 Wordpress is heavier than necessary for this.